 This chilly weather really gets into your bones!
-We’re all venturing outdoors equipped with woolly hats, scarves, and gloves to keep as much skin covered as possible.
-And now that Storm Eleanor has blasted her way across the UK, it feels as though the temperature has dropped even more with gusts of icy wind.
+We’re all venturing outdoors equipped with woolly hats, scarves, and gloves to keep as much skin covered as possible trying to find the best way of how to keep warm.

 Wrap Up Warm

 Whether your indoors or out, wrapping up warm is an easy, cost-free way to protect yourself from the cold this winter.
 When you’re inside, it can be very easy to just turn the heating up and not put on more layers.

 But of course, heating your house is more expensive that layering up your clothes.

 Thermal underwear is a good place to start, and it’s fairly cheap in the shops.
 If you’re cold in bed at night, then try wearing bed socks and a hat if necessary.

 Use a blanket or throw to cover you when sat down, and this will help to trap any warm air around your body.

 When trying to keep warm outside, wearing multiple layers is key.
 Try wearing lots of thins layer rather than just one thick one.

 The thin layers will help to keep warm air close to your body and keep your warmer for longer – particularly if it’s windy outside.
 Woolly or fleecy fabrics are better than cotton.

 Try and wear a scarf covering your mouth and nose if possible, this should warm up the air you are breathing and save you from a sore throat and cold chest.